J-Guevara12/event-register/README.md

 PGADMIN_EMAIL=/REPLACE/
 PGADMIN_PW=/REPLACE/
 ```
-Replace all `//` with the values you se adequate.
+Replace all `//` with the values you see adequate.

 Run:
 ```bash
 source .env